Dog vaginitis top view

 This applies to much older pooches with worse, persistent cases.

-Other medical prescriptions include anti-inflammatories, hormone therapy, or glucocorticoids.
+Other medical prescriptions include anti-inflammatories, hormone therapy, or glucocorticoids

 Spaying